ngspipes/main/docs/ToolsRepository.md

 `directory_dependent`, which is used when an output value is added to a specified directory that is generated within the command execution.
 In this case, the name of the directory is passed as an argument, but the name of the produced files are not passed as arguments.
 Instead, they are generated internally, within execution.
 As an example, consider the `velvet` tool, where the commands outputs are of this type because they will be written to a directory, the first argument of `velvetg` and `velveth`, when executing both commands.
-Therefore, since the output directory is a command argument, we have to specify in the tool descriptor a corresponding argument description, such as
+Therefore, since the output directory is a command argument, we have to specify in the tool descriptor a corresponding argument description, such as the one depicted in Example 3.5.

 ```
     {    "name" : "output_directory",